OptimistikSAS/OIBus/documentation/docs/use-cases/use-case-opcua.md

 The connection issue might be due to a port rule (HTTPS / 443, although very unlikely) or a domain name rule.
 Consult your IT team to add a rule allowing communication.

 Within the OIAnalytics platform, navigate to the configuration settings.
-In the user section, create a user with the following access rights:
+In the user management section, create a profile with the following access rights:
 - `Value: Query | Update`
 - `File upload: Update resource`

+Then create a user with such a profile and generate an access key for him.
-For the created user, generate an access key and securely store both the key and the secret.
-They will be required to set up the North OIAnalytics connector.
+Take care to securely store both the key and the secret : they will be required to set up the North OIAnalytics connector.

 ### North connector
 Create the OIAnalytics North connector and populate the relevant fields.
-Prior to saving, utilize the `Test settings` button to verify the connection.
+Prior to saving, use the `Test settings` button to check the connection.